-I practice Person-Centered Counselling essentially and take on some of the philosophies and techniques of Gestalt therapy, Brief therapy and CBT therapy.
-I love the concept of treating the whole of a person in its complexities to gain an overall ‘better you’.
+I practice Person-Centered Counselling essentially and take on some of the philosophies and techniques of Solution Focused Brief therapy and CBT therapy.
+I love the concept of treating the whole person in its complexities to gain an overall intergrated and holistic better you.
 Underpinning Person-Centered Counselling – is the belief that in setting the right conditions and environment people will find the desired changes within to reach the heights of actualisation.

-I offer a professional, private room for your counselling experience as well as online and Walk & Talk therapy.
+I offer a professional, private room located in Midland, for your counselling experience as well as Telehealth and Walk & Talk therapy.
 You will leave knowing that you can share your deepest thoughts, emotions and feelings and this space is non-judged and respected at all times.
 I can also tailor treatment plans to suit your current needs and goals so that you will be able to achieve your desired outcomes.
 This space is non-judgemental, private and confidential (within the limitations of client safety).

 What is Person-Centered Therapy?